 Ready to Block Search Engine from Indexing Your Site?

-It’s not easy to manually block search engines from indexing WordPress site, content, and file.
+It’s not easy to manually block search engines from indexing WordPress sites, content, and files.
 You need to look for solutions to simplify the process.

 You can install Password Protect WordPress Pro to keep your entire site away from the web crawlers.
 It’s because the Reading built-in feature still allows crawlers to go in and index your site if it’s linked from other sites and pages.